 The deepest lake in the UK is Loch Morar in the Scottish Highlands, which reaches a depth of 309 metres (754 ft).
 This steep-sided glacial lake – 19 km long –has its own monster, just like Loch Ness, which the locals call Morag.
-Read the rest of this entry
+Continue reading Deepest lake in Britain

 Rather nice video here of a cheeky Pine Marten near Loch Ness.
-Read the rest of this entry
+Continue reading Pine marten video

 The Aigas Field Centre in Scotland offer you the chance watch wild Pine Martens and Badgers from their own specially-built hide.
 It was originally built to watch Badgers, which still visit the feeding station every night, but the Martens also took a liking to the spot, and are a regular visitor.The people who run it say “We encourage the mammals to visit by putting out a small amount of peanuts and a tablespoon of jam.
 The food is merely to entice them in – by no means do we sustain them or interfere with their territoriality.”
 They claim that the success rate for seeing Pine Martens during each 2 hour hide visit is a remarkable 95%, all through the year.
 They also promise prolonged views of feeding and playing Martens at distance of between 6 and 30 feet.
 The field centre looks a great place to stay offering “Wildlife, Birdwatching, History & Nature Holidays in the Highlands of Scotland”.
 More on this soon.